 Who can apply to be a mentee?

-- Students beginning their first term at St. Catherine University in fall 2020 or spring 2021, or incoming transfer students
+- BPIOC Students beginning their first term at St. Catherine University in fall 2021 or spring 2022, or incoming transfer students

-- Students already admitted to St. Catherine University or currently in the process of admission
+- BIPOC Students already admitted to St. Catherine University or currently in the process of admission

-- Students able to make a one-year commitment to the MIPS Peer Mentoring Program
+- BIPOC Students able to make a one-year commitment to the MIPS Peer Mentoring Program

 Interested in being a mentor?